sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 sudo service sensu-backend restart
 {{< /highlight >}}

-For systems using `systemd`, you may need to run `sudo systemctl daemon-reload` after restarting the services.
+For systems using `systemd`, you should run `sudo systemctl daemon-reload` before restarting the services.

 You can use the `version` command to determine the installed version using the `sensu-agent`, `sensu-backend`, and `sensuctl` tools.
 For example: `sensu-backend version`.